SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification

 \subsection{Experimental Setup}

-We used BERT and FastText models from the semi-supervised annotation setup to estimate the improvements in performance when training on \olid + \olidweak.
-We kept the same FastText models, but we tried to improve the performance of BERT via fine-tuning.
-We achieved improvements for Levels B and C by upsampling the underrepresented classes: for all of the classes, we sampled $K$ instances, where $K$ is the number of instances for the most frequent class.
-We further removed the warm-up in Levels B and C as this yielded better results for Levels B and C.
+We used the BERT and the FastText models from the semi-supervised annotation setup to estimate the improvements when training on the supervised dataset \olid{} together with the semi-supervised \olidweak{}.
+The models in all sets of experiments were fine-tuned on a 10\% validation split of the training set used during co-training.
+We explored different ways to combine \olid{} and \olidweak{}, and different thresholds for the confidence of the instances in \olidweak{}.
+We achieved improvements for Levels B and C by upsampling the underrepresented classes: we sampled $K$ instances of each class, where $K$ is the number of instances for the most frequent class.
+We also removed the warm-up in Levels B and C, which improved the results further.

-When training on \olidweak along with the supervised training dataset, we used different schemes for combining the two sources of supervision, \olid and \olidweak, as well as different thresholds for the confidence of the instances in \olidweak.
-The models in this set of the experiments were fine-tuned on the 10\% validation split of the training dataset used during co-training.

-The FastText model used an external command-line tool without any control over the training data for the separate epochs.
-Therefore, we merged the training split of \olid and \olidweak, randomly shuffled them, and evaluated the same models with the new combined dataset.
+\paragraph{FastText.} The FastText model is implemented as an external command-line tool, which does not give us much control over training.
+Thus, we trained models on the combined training sets of \olid{} and \olidweak{}.
+The FastText model had the same parameters used above in co-training.